KDE/baloo/docs/user/searching.md

 These expressions can be combined using `AND` or `OR` and additional parenthesis.

-The full list of properites which can be searched is listed below.
+The full list of properties which can be searched is listed below.
 They are grouped by file types.

 ### All Files